 In most areas, your primary contact at MDA will be the health care service coordinator (HCSC), who can connect you with all appropriate MDA services and provide information about federal, state and local resources that may prove helpful.

-MDA maintains a network of 200 specialized clinics across the United States and in Puerto Rico.
+MDA maintains a network of nearly 200 specialized clinics across the United States and in Puerto Rico.
 Most MDA clinics are located in teaching hospitals, and many MDA clinic directors are university medical school professors as well as practicing physicians.
 MDA clinics are at the forefront of research and treatment methods; some clinics also serve as sites for clinical trials of the latest experimental therapies.

 Local MDA staff can direct you to the closest MDA clinic, or you can find a local MDA clinic online, or by calling (800) 572-1717.